Skip to main content

 • Use subshells for monorepos. (cd packages/foo && npm install) runs in a subshell so subsequent steps aren’t affected by the directory change.

-• Use npm install, not npm ci. npm ci deletes node_modules and reinstalls from scratch every session, which is slow for maintenance.
+• Use npm install, not npm ci. npm ci deletes node_modules and reinstalls from scratch, which is slow for maintenance.

 • Use repo secrets for sensitive values.
-Configure them in Settings > Secrets with repo scope instead of hardcoding in blueprints.
+Configure them in the Secrets tab of the repository’s blueprint editor instead of hardcoding in blueprints.

 For syntax details, see the Blueprint reference.
 For troubleshooting build failures, see Declarative configuration > Troubleshooting.